 Through this course, students become familiar with all the key players that keep a company running, including the CEO.
 They study common business strategies for remaining competitive and assess their likelihood of success.

 With a master's degree in financial management, students can find careers as financial managers or financial analysts.
 Both of these careers require at least a bachelor's degree, although more employers are beginning to prefer graduate work in finance or business management, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The BLS stated that employment of financial managers was expected to grow by 7%, which as fast as average for all occupations, between 2014 and 2024.
-Employment of financial analysts is expected to grow by 12% between 2014 and 2024, which is faster than the average.
-According to the BLS, the median annual salary for financial managers was $117,990, as of May 2015, and $80,310 for financial analysts.
+The BLS stated that the employment of financial managers was expected to grow by 16%, which is much faster than the average for all occupations, between 2018 and 2028.
+Employment of financial analysts is expected to grow by 6% between 2018 and 2028, which is faster than the average.
+According to the BLS, the median annual salary for financial managers was $127,990, as of May 2018, and $85,660 for financial analysts.

 Continuing Education Information